DIVORCE MODIFICATIONS ATTORNEY STAMFORD

 Relocation is considered a substantial change in circumstances for custody and you likely need to change your custody and visitation schedule or plan to reflect the new living arrangements.
 The attorneys at our firm, including two designated "Super Lawyers®" by Super Lawyer Magazine, have handled many relocation cases and are prepared to pursue all the modifications you need to reflect the changes that have happened post-divorce.

-The seasoned attorneys at Siegel & Kaufman, P.C. understand the intricacies of modifying divorce orders.
+The seasoned attorneys at Siegel, Colin & Kaufman understand the intricacies of modifying divorce orders.
 Call us at 203-326-5145 or use our online contact form to set up a convenient time to discuss your case.
 Our firm is highly selective about the cases it takes on and handles only high-net-worth cases, so we are uniquely qualified to offer you targeted legal advice.